gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday October 2,
+* Monday October 9,
   8:00pm [Mountain][mtn]:
-  Carl (and maybe occasionally Greg) will begin leading discussion of
+  Carl (and maybe occasionally Greg) will continue leading discussion of
   Chapter 8 (Proper Review in Contemporary Conditions) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith